 There is a saying that goes “What doesn’t kill you makes you stronger.”
-This is not the case in regard to toxic exposure.
+This is not the case with regard to toxic exposure.
 Every day, individuals are exposed to toxic chemicals and substances in their homes, at work, and out in public.

-Today, cleaning products, cosmetics, and even food is still tainted with toxic substances that pose dangerous risks to consumers.
+Today, cleaning products, cosmetics, and even food are still tainted with toxic substances that pose dangerous risks to consumers.
 Manufacturers, distributors, and retailers have the power to ensure that the products they create and sell are safe to be used and consumed by the public, yet many fail in this important responsibility.
 Every day, consumers are injured as products of all kinds are recalled in the United States due to toxic substance hazards and violations.

 Follow our products liability blog posts to keep up with the latest product recalls and safety violations associated with toxic substances, including flame retardant chemicals.

 Employers in the United States are required to keep their workers safe from toxic substances on the job.
 Despite the Occupational Health and Safety Administration (OSHA) setting strict rules and regulations regarding exposure at work, many employers fail to protect their employees from toxic hazards, such as asbestos, beryllium, and silica.